-68-year-old woman found fatally shot, battered in White Sands Avenue home
+68-year-old woman found fatally battered in White Sands Avenue home

 Latest Weather Blog

-68-year-old woman found fatally shot, battered in White Sands Avenue home
+68-year-old woman found fatally battered in White Sands Avenue home

-BATON ROUGE — Police are investigating the fatal shooting of a 68-year-old woman that happened Monday night near Greenwell Springs Road.
+BATON ROUGE — Police are investigating the fatal beating of a 68-year-old woman that happened Monday night near Greenwell Springs Road.

 Rose Davillier was found battered and unresponsive after Baton Rouge Police arrived at a White Sands Avenue home around 9:30 p.m..
 EMS attempted to resuscitate Davillier, but she was later pronounced dead at the scene.